ataraxao/drex/Introduction.md

 These roles are **elective and reversible**, and the model applies regardless of gender.
 Either person can occupy either role depending on the relationship.
 The core point is not hierarchy; it is incentive alignment and the creation of legible domestic equity.

 The agreement generates financial growth in the equity markets to capture value for the Domestic COO, but with a structural advantage: the growth does not start from their existing small savings base.
 It uses the Primary Earner’s much larger accumulated capital base and/or contribution stream as the starting point.

-### Tiering and Partial Participation (Not All-or-Nothing)
-A common misunderstanding is that the CWA is an all-or-nothing “apex prize.”
-It is not.
-CWAs can exist across **multiple financial tiers** (defined by contribution rate, starting capital base, and/or liquidity cadence).
-Even if a Domestic COO cannot secure the highest tier, they can still rationally target a **lower tier** CWA, contingent on the counterparty match they can attract at that level.

-Crucially, participation can be **partial and negotiated** rather than total.
-A Domestic COO may:
-- split time between the CWA sphere and the Workforce Career sphere (e.g., part-time, seasonal, consulting, or remote work),
-- maintain a personal career track as redundancy, autonomy, or identity,
-- adjust workload and contribution expectations over time as circumstances change (children, relocation, health, or income volatility).

-In Gravity Model terms, the Domestic sphere does not need to “beat” the Career sphere 100% of the time.
-A tiered, hybrid approach can still raise the domestic sphere’s effective price signal by making domestic equity **explicit, enforceable, and periodically liquid**, while preserving workforce optionality.

 ### The Mechanics of the Carry Trade
 The mechanics of the CWA rest on a powerful fusion: an interest-free "carry trade" combined directly with the systematic vesting of that trade.
 This fusion jump-starts returns that would otherwise take the Domestic COO a decade or more to accumulate on their own.
 This graded asset vesting mechanism takes the massive leverage of the Primary Earner’s capital and pairs it with a timeline that promotes long-term, aligned financial incentives.